Priya-1543/Social-Media-Network-Functionalities/README.md

 # Social-Media-Network-Functionalities
-I have created a program on Social Network Functionalities using the best suitable data structures and minimum complexity.
+I have created a program on Social Network Functionalities using the best suitable data structures and optimum time complexity.
 It has **functionalities like:**

 Adding users to the network.